PolicyStat/distributed-nose/README.md

 Once the solution is clear in her mind, she happens upon a fellow adventurer with sound advice.

-"Have you tried nose-distributed-runs?"
+"Have you tried distributed-nose?"

 "Unfortunately.
-I'm terribly allergic to pollen."
+I'm terribly allergic to pollen and I get that every spring."

-After initial confusion is resolved, it becomes clear to our hero that other adventurers have already crossed this path.
+After the initial confusion is resolved, it becomes clear to our hero that other adventurers have already crossed this path.
 Hooray!